 I think it, is usually because some website owners never really take the time to educate themselves on such issues.

-So you see how easy it is for webmasters to default to plugins, probably because it is the easiest and fastest route one could take to stop comment spam.
+So you see how easy it is for webmasters to default to WordPress plugins, probably because it is the easiest and fastest route one could take to stop comment spam.
 But, supposing we considered the alternative.

 Must we be tied to plugins that without a plugin you are doomed to the fury of comment spammers and bots?